oracle/python-oracledb/doc/src/user_guide/connection_handling.rst

   <azureappstorageprovider>`

 To use python-oracledb :ref:`Centralized Configuration Provider
-<configurationproviders>` functionality in Thick mode, you must set
+<configurationproviders>` functionality in Thick mode, you should set
-:attr:`defaults.thick_mode_dsn_passthrough` to *False* or explicitly call :meth:`ConnectParams.parse_connect_string()`.
+:attr:`defaults.thick_mode_dsn_passthrough` to *False*.
+Alternatively use :meth:`ConnectParams.parse_connect_string()`, see :ref:`usingconnparams`.

-In Thick mode, when :attr:`defaults.thick_mode_dsn_passthrough` is *True*, it is the Oracle Client libraries that access the configuration provider when python-oracledb connection or pool creation methods are invoked.
+Note: In Thick mode, when :attr:`defaults.thick_mode_dsn_passthrough` is *True*, it is the Oracle Client libraries that access the configuration provider when python-oracledb connection or pool creation methods are invoked.
 Any python-oracledb parameter section will be ignored.
-Any Oracle Client Interface parameter section should be removed from the configuration because its values may be different to those that python-oracledb assumes, and will cause undefined behavior.
+Any Oracle Client Interface parameter section should be *removed* from the configuration because its values may be different to those that python-oracledb assumes, and will cause undefined behavior.

 **Precedence of Attributes**